xiaoni0607/High-Precision_Force_Feedback_Control_Method_for_MR_Dampers_Based_on_Improved_GRU_and_Bouc-Wen_Model/README.md

 ## Method Overview

-This project proposes a high-precision force feedback control framework for magnetorheological (MR) dampers by integrating a physics-informed forward model and a data-driven inverse model.
+This project proposes a high-precision force feedback control framework for magnetorheological (MR) brakes by integrating a physics-informed forward model and a data-driven inverse model.

 The overall control pipeline consists of three key components:

 1. **Forward Model (FABW)**
-   An improved Fractional Asymmetric Bouc–Wen (FABW) model is developed to accurately characterize the hysteresis, rate-dependence, and asymmetry of MR dampers under varying operating conditions.
+   An improved Fractional Asymmetric Bouc–Wen (FABW) model is developed to accurately characterize the hysteresis, rate-dependence, and asymmetry of MR brakes under varying operating conditions.

 2. **Inverse Model (VMD-GRU-Attention)**
    A data-driven inverse model based on Variational Mode Decomposition (VMD), Gated Recurrent Unit (GRU), and Attention mechanism is designed to map the desired force to the required excitation current with low latency.
-The overall structure of the inverse moddel is shown below.
+The overall structure of the inverse model is shown below.
 <p align="center">
   <img src="fig1.jpg" width="500">
 </p>